 Care should be taken when travelling in the Caprivi Strip; travel in daylight hours only (livestock wandering onto roads at night cause many accidents), and stay on the main tarred highway as there is a risk of landmines remaining from the Angolan Civil War.
 Namibia is considered at very low risk of terrorism, and no major incidents of violence against foreigners have been reported.
 Travellers should always carry identification.

 Visa & Passports

-No visas are required, for touristic or business-related stays of up to 3 months for USA, UK, Canada, Australia, New Zealand, Ireland and South African Nationals.
+No visas are required, for Nambia tours or business-related stays of up to 3 months for USA, UK, Canada, Australia, New Zealand, Ireland and South African Nationals.

 All foreign passengers to Namibia must have confirmed return/onward tickets, and the necessary travel documentation for their next destination.
 Additionally, visitors should ensure that they have at least two blank pages remaining in their passports, for entry and departure endorsements from the Namibian Immigration Service.
 All travellers must have a passport that is valid for at least 6 months beyond the period of intended stay in Namibia.